datastax/nodejs-driver/README.md

 The `level` being passed to the listener can be `verbose`, `info`, `warning` or `error`.

+## Compatibility

+- Apache Cassandra versions 2.0 and above.
+- DataStax Enterprise versions 4.5 and above.
+- Node.js versions 0.10 and above.

+Note: DataStax products do not support big-endian systems.

 ## Feedback Requested

 **Help us focus our efforts!** Provide your input on the [Platform and Runtime Survey][survey] (we kept it short).